Cray-HPE/docs-csm/operations/node_management/Move_a_Standard_Rack_Node_SameRack_SameHSNPorts.md

     -   When `LastDiscoveryStatus` displays as `DiscoverOK`, the node BMC has been successfully discovered.
     -   If the last discovery state is `DiscoveryStarted` then the BMC is currently being inventoried by HSM.
     -   If the last discovery state is `HTTPsGetFailed` or `ChildVerificationFailed` then an error occurred during the discovery process.
         -   For `HTTPsGetFailed`, verify that the BMC is pingable by its component name (xname).
-If the component name (xname) of the BMC is not resolveable it, more time may be needed for DNS to update.
+If the component name (xname) of the BMC is not resolvable, then more time may be needed for DNS to update.

             If hostname it does resolve, issue a discovery request to HSM: